-They have given you express permission to contact them unlike anybody seeing ads scrolling through Facebook or Instagram.
+The people on your list have given you express permission to contact them, unlike anybody seeing ads scrolling through Facebook or Instagram.

 Yes, it’s harder than it once was to market to your list simply because it’s harder to get your emails delivered and then opened.

-But it’s still easier and more effective than almost any other marketing method.
+But, it’s still easier and more effective than almost any other marketing method.